awsdocs/aws-proton-user-guide/doc_source/data-protection.md

 + Set up API and user activity logging with AWS CloudTrail\.
 + Use AWS encryption solutions, along with all default security controls within AWS services\.

-We strongly recommend that you never put sensitive identifying information, such as your customers' account numbers, into free\-form fields such as a **Name** field\.
+We strongly recommend that you never put sensitive identifying information, such as your customers' account numbers, into free\-form text fields such as a **Name** field\.
 This includes when you work with AWS Proton or other AWS services using the console, API, AWS CLI, or AWS SDKs\.
-Any data that you enter into AWS Proton or other services might get picked up for inclusion in diagnostic logs\.
+Any data that you enter into free form text fields for resource identifiers or similar items related to the management of AWS resources might get picked up for inclusion in diagnostic logs\.
 When you provide a URL to an external server, don't include credentials information in the URL to validate your request to that server\.

 For more information about data protection, see the [AWS Shared Responsibility Model and GDPR](http://aws.amazon.com/blogs/security/the-aws-shared-responsibility-model-and-gdpr/) blog post on the *AWS Security Blog\.*